MoscaDotTo/Winapp2/README.md

 `[Entry Name *]`
 * The name of the entry as it will appear to users.
-* Please include the space between the name and the \* when submitting as this is how we visual indicate that Winapp2.ini entries are not a part of the host application running them.
+* Please include the space between the name and the \* when submitting as this is how we visually indicate that Winapp2.ini entries are not a part of the host application running them.

 `DetectOS`
 * This key is used to specify which operating systems the entry is for.